 Take a hydrometer reading or hunt for visible clues of what’s going on to assess the situation appropriately.

-The airlock’s purpose is to keep insects and air out while allowing CO2 to escape; it is not intended to serve as a guide to the fermentation process.
+The airlock’s purpose is to keep insects and air out while allowing CO2 to escape; it is not intended to serve as a carbonation process.

 It’s been a while.
 Why isn’t my beer carbonating?